USF-HII/usf-hii.github.io/pages/usf-rc-hii/interactive.md

 layout: page
 ---

-## RC-HII Cluster / Interactive
+## HII-RC Cluster / Interactive

-The head node of the RC-HII Cluster is `hii.rc.usf.edu`.
+The head node of the HII-RC Cluster is `hii.rc.usf.edu`.

 The purpose of the head node is to provide an entry-point to develop code and submit it via a queue to nodes which perform the computational work and render artifacts available for review